-The Optra[TM] S Laser Printers are letter quality page printers designed to attach to IBM-compatible PC's and to most computer networks.
+The Optra[TM] T laser printers are letter quality page printers designed to attach to IBM-compatible PC's and to most computer networks.

-The printer is available in eleven models.
+The Optra T laser printer is available in eight models.
+The model designations are as follows: